TDStrasser/Kookaberry-Reference-Guide/docs/source/machine.I2C.rst

    Software I2C is more flexible and less hardware dependant.
    It is implemented by bit-banging and can be used on any pin but is not as efficient as hardware I2C was.

+   The only difference in usage between the I2C and SoftI2C classes is in construction.
+   Otherwise their usage and methods are identical

 I2C is a two-wire protocol for communicating between devices.